umakiyer/VBA-Challenge/README.md

 - The output was written to the All-Stock Analysis tab after all the calculations of the all the tickers.

 Disadvantage of Refactoring the code:
-- The output is stored in an array which takes up computer memory (even though negligible in this case).
+- The effort & time spent was not worth for this analysis
-- Since the data was not large, the running time before & after refactoring was different by .5 seconds!
+- The refactored code improved by 16% only.